-- Motor milestones such as neck holding, sitting, standing and walking, either delayed or not achieved. child is either floppy or has very tight(spastic) muscles or has uncontrolled movements (dystonia /choreoathetoid movements) - Speech delay: child is not able to speak or can speak few words as compared to age.
-This could also be accompanied with swallowing, chewing difficulties (oromotor dysfunction) - Not responding to being called or not tracking toys or light (hearing and vision defect, as comorbidities) - Cognitive impairment: has difficulty in understanding or learning new activities
+- 1. Motor milestones such as neck holding, sitting, standing and walking, either delayed or not achieved.child is either floppy, or very tight(spastic) or has uncontrolled movements(dystonia/choreoathetoid movements) - 2.
+Speech delay :child not able to speak or can speak few words.This could also be accompanied with swallowing,chewing difficulties(oromotor dysfunction) - 3.
+Not responding to being called or not tracking toys or light(hearing and vision defect, as comorbidities) - 4.
+Cognitive impairment: has difficulty in understanding or learning new activities a) Prenatal(before birth):